Learn what an American lady butterfly and caterpillar looks like. Plus, see how it compares to a painted lady butterfly.

 The American lady butterfly has wings that show a mixed pattern of mostly orange from above, including a small white spot within the orange.
 Forewings also feature a black patch and a white bar at the wing’s edge.
 The underside of its hindwings has two large, dark eyespots, which sets it apart from the painted lady.
 The butterfly’s wingspan measures 1 3/4 to 2 5/8 inches.

-Host Plants: Plants from the Asteraceae family, including sweet everlasting, ironweed and pussytoes
+Adult butterflies lay pale green eggs on host plants from the Asteraceae family, including sweet everlasting, ironweed and pussytoes.

 These are the top 10 butterfly host plants to attract pollinators.